What are the Different Types of Journaling? And, how do you begin?

 How do you start journaling for self-improvement?

 You can start your personal journaling for self-improvement by choosing your favorite journaling format as described above in the different types of journaling.
-One way you could keep trakc of your personal goals is to use bullet journaling.
-You could write out your goals and keep track of them and the habits to get you closer to your goals too.
+One way you could keep track of your personal goals is to use bullet journaling.

 Are you ready to start your new journaling practice?
-Hopefully you see the many possiblities you have to begin a new journaling habit and become the best version of yourself.
+Hopefully you see the many possibilities you have to begin a new journaling habit and become the best version of yourself.

 Beginning any type of journal is a great step toward getting to know yourself better.
 If you would like to learn more about other forms of expression, see “Expressing Yourself as a Form of Self-Care”.